-I had a dream!
+I knew what my dream was!
 I wanted to go on a big adventure (hiking the length of Israel) and I wanted to become a digital nomad so that I could travel full time.
-To make this happen, I needed money.
-I had my target, £8000 and a year to make it happen.

 You need a target to aim for.
 Something that will keep you on track and help you break down your goal to mini-steps.